 Of course, as with most things in life, various winding paths and personal choices made writing opportunities difficult (and sometimes non-existent) throughout the decades.
 But now, through the proliferation of self-publishing, I’m able to exercise my creative side once again and somewhat more easily.

 I love warm, hot, and humid weather.
 Where I live in Japan is beautiful, but much too cold and dry for me.
-When not teaching English and writing, I enjoy watching movies, listening to ’80s songs and classical music, sports (particularly the NFL), healthy food and exercise, and when possible and funds allow….traveling (especially cruising by ship).
+When not teaching English and writing, I enjoy watching movies, listening to ’80s songs and classical music, sports, healthy food and exercise, and when possible and funds allow….traveling (especially cruising by ship).